BY CHRISTOPHER HASKELL

-In lieu of Infamous 2 releasing this week for the Playstation 3, my pick for Video Game of the Week is the first installment of the major money making game franchise, Infamous.
-Now, I may be a little late to the party, but I had played this game a couple years ago when it was released in May 2009.
-This was the first game that I bought for the Playstation 3 that didn’t come with the system (Resistance: Fall Of Man and Motorstorm: Pacific Rift came with my system.
-I sold Motorstorm).
-Not only was I experiencing the graphics of the Playstation 3 on my new HD television, but with Infamous I was blown away by the vivid definition and detail in the characters and the setting.
+With “Infamous 2” releasing this week for the Playstation 3, my pick for Video Game of the Week is the first installment of the significant money-making game franchise, “Infamous.”
+I may be a little late to the party, but I played this game a couple of years ago, upon its release in May 2009.
+It was the first game I bought for the Playstation 3 that didn’t come with the system (“Resistance: Fall Of Man” and “Motorstorm: Pacific Rift”).
+Not only was I experiencing the graphics of the Playstation 3 on my new HD television, but I was blown away by the vivid definition and detail in the characters and the setting.

-Zapping people, good or bad, is completely up to the player, creating a truly unique game experience and allowing different endings and occurrences.
-There is a story to follow as you get deeper and deeper different parts of the city and into what caused the explosions.
-You are also more than welcome to meander around the city and take up side missions, clear out areas of bad guys, or just blast people for the fun of it.
-Much like an electrified version of Grand Theft Auto, Infamous takes the sandbox game play to a whole new level, allowing the player to climb up the sides of buildings, slide from building to building across electrical wire, and even blast down the city’s tram tracks.
+Zapping people, good or bad, is entirely up to the player, creating a truly unique game experience and allowing different endings and occurrences.
+There is a story to follow as you get deeper and deeper into other parts of the city and what caused the explosions.
+You are also more than welcome to meander around the town and take up side missions, clear out areas of bad guys, or blast people for fun.
+Much like an electrified version of “Grand Theft Auto,” “Infamous” takes the sandbox gameplay to a new level, allowing the player to climb up the sides of buildings, slide from building to building across electrical wires, and even blast down the city’s tram tracks.

-If Infamous 2 is anything like the first game (which I am sure it will be), it will win my vote again for Video Game of the Week.
+If “Infamous 2” is anything like the first game (which I am sure it will be), it will win my vote again for Video Game of the Week.
 But until I run into some money, I am afraid I will either have to wait the long wait to rent it or wait the even longer wait of earning some extra cash.
-Either way, I look forward to playing the newest installment and reliving my very first Playstation 3 endeavor all over again.
-Now, I am going to finish posting this and play a little bit of Infamous just to see if two years later, I still have the skills.
+Either way, I look forward to playing the newest installment and reliving my first Playstation 3 endeavor.
+Now, I will finish posting this and play a little “Infamous” to see if I still have the skills two years later.

 May 26, 2009